antarctica/bas-style-kit-docs/site/_components/footer.md

 ## Overview
 {: #{{ 'Overview' | slugify }}}

-Footers are a general purpose element (in that they can contain anything), but with a specific context.
+Use the `.footer-bsk` class as a general purpose element to create *slim*, minimal elements with only simple text, or *fat* elements, containing navigation links, information and actions.

 Whereas [navbar's]({{ '/components/navbar' | prepend: site.baseurl }}) contain only crucial information, such as the name of a project/service and navigation links, footers typically contain important or additional information, but that isn't vital to show straight away, such as copyright and privacy links.

-Footers can range from very *slim*, minimal elements with only simple text, to *fat* elements, containing navigation links, information and actions.

 The footer component is designed to be compatible with almost all other components and core styles, however it is strongly recommended to use a [container]({{ '/core/layout/#containers' | prepend: site.baseurl }}){: .alert-link }.